01alchemist/as-multithreading-boilerplate/README.md

-# as-multithreading-boilerplate
+# AssemblyScript Multithreading Boilerplate

-AssemblyScript Multithreading Boilerplate
+This repo contains minimal boilerplate code for AssemblyScript multithreading with shared memory